-The Ethics and Corporate Governance

-these, of special note are those who:
+The Ethics and Corporate Governance Committee has the powers and competences conferred by its internal regulations.
+Among these, of special note are those who:

-governance matters;

-a) Make recommendations and define

-Committee has the powers and competences

-conferred by its internal regulations69.
-Among

-policies in order to comply with applicable

-legislation and best practices in corporate
+- a) Make recommendations and define policies in order to comply with applicable legislation and best practices in corporate governance matters; - b) Monitor compliance with applicable legislation and best practices in corporate governance matters;

-- i) structure, role and functioning of the corporate bodies; - ii) liaison between the corporate bodies and the internal committees: - iii) incompatibilities and independence of the members of corporate bodies; - (iv) efficiency of the role of non-executive members of the Board of Directors; - (v) voting, representation and equal treatment of shareholders; - (vi) the prevention of conflicts of interests; and
+- c) Promote the adoption of guidelines in relation to: - i) structure, role and functioning of the corporate bodies; - ii) liaison between the corporate bodies and the internal committees; - incompatibilities and independence of the members of corporate bodies; - efficiency of the role of nonexecutive members of the Board of Directors; - voting, representation and equal treatment of shareholders; - vi) the prevention of conflicts of interests; - vii) transparency in relation to corporate governance, information disclosed to the market and relations with investors and other stakeholders; and - viii) promotion of the integration of environmental and social criteria into corporate governance practices and decision-making processes. - d) Issue opinions upon request of the Board of Directors or at its own initiative in relation to any corporate governance matters, in particular with regard to incompatibilities and the independence of the members of the Board of Directors;

-69 See Article 3 of the Corporate Governance Committee Regulations.
+&lt;sup>58 See Article 3 of the Ethics and Corporate Governance Committee Regulations